luis198327/olympics-quiz-game/README.md

  + Having added the dropdown menu as a late change to the scope, on testing this, I decided that the Restart/Home option from the dropdown content was not needed on the index.html page.
 This is due to the fact that the page the user would be on is on the home/restart page.

+ + I didn't like how the hover effect was behaving when hovering over and selecting an answer.
+On desktop/laptop devices this was working fine but when using a mobile or other touch device, the yellow background was then staying put until the next selection was chosen.
+This is not great for a UX perspective.
+Having to tried to correct this, the easiest way was to add a CSS media query, which would effectively remove the hover over effect for these devices.

 #### Validation
 I used the W3C Markup Validation Service to check the Markup and W3C CSS Validation Service to check the CSS validity of the site.
 I also used JSHint to check the functionality of my JavaScript code.
 I used these during and at the end of the project to regularly identify issues.